 Tuition bills are due for the fall semester on August 1 and for the spring semester on January 1.
-Fairfield University reserves the right to charge a finance charge, computed by a periodic rate of 1 percent per month, which is an annual rate of 12 percent, on amounts past due 30 days or more, and to add all costs of collection, including a reasonable sum for attorneys’ fees, or charge a one-time $65 late fee per semester.
+Fairfield University reserves the right to charge a late fee on amounts past due 30 days or more.
+The late fee is 2 percent per semester with a minimum of $100 per semester.

 If you have any questions, please call (203) 254-4000 and connect with the respective department.

 *You may also send e-mail to firstname.lastname@example.org for Bursar-related questions.